Rhinemann/mage-hack/src/chapters/Appendixes/SFX_List.typ

 _*Exploit Weakness:*_ Spend a #pp to double your target's stress die in your roll to inflict stress on them.

+_*Familiar Bond:*_ When you suffer Backlash you can step down your familiar asset to ignore it.
+If the Backlash effect die is larger than the asset shut it down instead.
+Recover the asset the same way as #trait[Drained] stress.

 _*Fence:*_ When you reveal that you've found a buyer for stolen goods or a seller of necessary (but probably stolen) goods, gain them as a #d8 asset as well as the complication #trait[Disreputable #d6].

 _*First Strike:*_ When you roll to inflict stress on a foe, if it's the first time you've rolled to inflict stress on that foe this scene, step up your effect die.